pardeep963/HW-3/README.md

-# Pokémon Themed Todo List
+# Pokémon Todo List

-A stylish todo list application themed around Pokémon, built using HTML, CSS, and JavaScript.
-This project demonstrates the use of CSS selectors, pseudo-elements, and interactive features.
+A simple Pokémon-themed todo list created with HTML and CSS.

+## About This Project
+- Todo list with Pokémon styling
+- Uses CSS selectors and pseudo-elements
+- Designed for MMED-1054 course assignment

 ## Features
-- Themed background with Pokémon styling
+- Pokémon theme with custom background
-- Interactive checkboxes for task management
-- Custom styling for in-progress and completed tasks
+- Different styling for in-progress and completed tasks
-- Visual indicators using ::after pseudo-selectors
+- Task completion indicators using CSS only
-- Responsive design that works on all devices
-- Google Fonts integration (Poppins)

-## Technical Implementation
-- Uses semantic HTML5 elements
-- CSS selectors (element, class, and ID selectors)
-- Pseudo-selectors for interactive elements
-- Flexbox for layout management
-- Custom checkbox styling
-- Dynamic task status indicators

-## Git Branches
-- master: Production-ready code
-- des.ps.artwork: Design and styling changes
-- dev.ps.script: JavaScript functionality

 ## Course Information
 - Assignment: HW #3 – CSS Cascade, Selection & Pseudo Selectors